CAMPING AND OUTDOORS

 Tents - reviews - Vaude Mk II (Long) - Vaude Power Atreus.

 Tent light - how to convert an Osram Dot-It into a hanging light.
+The Alpkit Bulb II is excellent value for the price.

 Ticks - potentially very dangerous as they can carry Lymes disease, which you really don't want!
 See this discussion.
 See also this article from the US PubMedHealth site, and this article from NHS.uk.
-Various methods of removing them (including the "O'Tom Tick Removal Tool") and additional information are detailed in this article from the Lyme Disease Association.
+Various methods of removing them (including the excellent "O'Tom Tick Removal Tool") and additional information are detailed in this article from the Lyme Disease Association.

 Wild camping - legalities - discussion.
 The Scottish Outdoor Access Code came into effect 9 February 2005.
 The Land Reform (Scotland) Act 2003 grants some useful Rights & Responsibilities.
 Please exercise them appropriately.

-(Updated 08-Nov-2011 )
+(Updated 21-Mar-2016 )